andreafioraldi/andreafioraldi.github.io/_posts/articles/2019-07-20-aflpp-qemu-compcov.md

 }
 ```

-The laf-intel LLVM was introduced to address this problem splitting the comparison into many branches, assuming that the fuzzer can easily bypass a comparison of one byte.
+The laf-intel LLVM pass was introduced to address this problem splitting the comparison into many branches, assuming that the fuzzer can easily bypass a comparison of one byte.

 ```c
 if (input >> 24 == 0xab){